expo/router/docs/docs/lab/bundle-splitting.md

 ---
-title: Bundle Splitting
+title: Async Routes
-# TODO
-sidebar_class_name: hidden
 ---

-> This guide refers to upcoming Expo Router features, all of which are experimental.
+> This guide requires `expo@49.0.0-alpha.3` or greater––everything listed here is still experimental.
 You may need to [use Expo CLI on `main`](https://github.com/expo/expo/tree/main/packages/%40expo/cli#contributing) to use these features.

-Unlike standard projects, Expo Router can automatically split your JavaScript bundle based on the route files, using [React Suspense](https://react.dev/reference/react/Suspense).
+Expo Router can automatically split your JavaScript bundle based on the route files, using [React Suspense](https://react.dev/reference/react/Suspense).
 This enables faster development as only the routes you navigate to will be bundled/loaded into memory.
 This can also be useful for reducing the initial bundle size for your application.

 ## Setup